wwoo/tf_face/README.md

 Follow the [Cloud Machine Learning setup guide](https://cloud.google.com/ml/docs/how-tos/getting-set-up) to install all the local pre-requisites.

-`tf/pubfig/train.py` - Trains the TensowFlow model.
+`tf/pubfig_export/export.py` - Trains the TensowFlow model.
 Use this to train the model locally using the gcloud SDK and have output printed to stdout.

 ```
-$> gcloud beta ml local train --package-path=pubfig --module-name=pubfig.train_log
+$> gcloud beta ml local train --package-path=pubfig_export --module-name=pubfig_export.export
 ```

-`tf/pubfig/train_local.py` - Similar to `train.py`, but uses Python logging instead of print statements.
+`tf/pubfig_export/export_log.py` - Similar to `export.py`, but uses Python logging instead of print statements.
 Use this to train on Cloud ML using something similar to:

 ```
-$> gcloud beta ml jobs submit training pubfig7 --package-path=pubfig \
+$> gcloud beta ml jobs submit training pubfig7 --package-path=pubfig_export \
-$>    --module-name=pubfig.train_log --region=us-central1 --staging-bucket=gs://wwoo-train
+$>    --module-name=pubfig_export.export_log --region=us-central1 --staging-bucket=gs://wwoo-train
 ```

 The job output will be similar to the below.
 In this case, training terminates once 75% validation accuracy is reached.